Benefits of vibration therapy

 Advocates claim that whole-body and localized vibration therapy have a range of health benefits.
 For example, some people claim vibration therapy can help:

 - Improve circulation

 - Alleviate stress

 - Boost metabolism

 More research on vibration therapy is needed.
-But early findings suggest it may have some benefits for treating certain conditions, such as Parkinson’s, Multiple Sclerosis, Arthritis, Fibromyalgia, Autism.
+But early findings suggest it may have some benefits for helping treating certain conditions, such as Parkinson’s, Multiple Sclerosis, Arthritis, Fibromyalgia, Autism.

 There is currently studies being done in Austria on the benefits of smoveyMED but will take at least another year (from April 2019) before they are completed.
 However, the actual findings by clients using smoveyMED have been undisputed.
 Please check the personal testimonial pages where you will find clients have reported

 - .
 Increased Energy

 - .
 Increased Flexibility

 And much more